Last Updated on January 6th, 2020

 Clearasil is one of the best known names in acne care.
 A foaming, peach acne cream squeezed out of a tube, Clearasil was the most popular acne care product for tens of millions of Americans in the 1950’s, 1960’s, and 1970’s.
 In fact, for most Americans, it was the only acne care product for decades before other treatments reached the market.

-Clearasil produces inexpensive acne treatments, but are they really effective acne treatments.
-As is the case with many other product lines for getting rid of pimples, the most serious problem with pimple is that it uses too much of skin care ingredients that sometimes cause stinging, burning, itching, peeling, and new non-inflammatory skin blemishes.
-But Clearasil some inexpensive and effective creams and washes.
+Clearasil produces inexpensive acne treatments, but are they really effective acne treatments?
+As is the case with many other product lines for getting rid of pimples, the most serious problem with pimple cream is that it uses too many skin care ingredients that sometimes cause stinging, burning, itching, peeling and new non-inflammatory skin blemishes.
+But Clearasil makes some inexpensive and effective creams and washes.
 Let’s look at the leading Clearasil products that work well, some that work well but don’t do what they are advertised to do, and a few that don’t work at all.

 The most familiar Clearasil product for acne is also the best.
-This familiar peach-colored cream costs just US $6.29 for a 1 oz/28 gram tube, and the 10% benzoyl peroxide in the formula zaps the bacteria in infected pimples in just two days.
+This familiar peach-colored cream costs just US $6.29 for a 1 oz/28 gram tube, and the 10% benzoyl peroxide in the formula zaps the bacteria in infected pimples real quickly.
 The cream also doubles as a concealer, so if you happen to have peach-colored skin, you can hide the your bumps and pimples, although on some skin tones the peach tone of the concealer makes pimples more obvious, not less.
 This product can also soften sharp edges around acne scars, but there are other products that work better.

 Is peach not your color?
 This Clearasil product offers 10% benzoyl peroxide for killing acne bacteria fast, without the familiar peach tint.
 It’s great for killing acne bacteria fast, but like the tinted version of Clearasil, it can also cause itching, peeling, burning, and stinging if it is applied to unblemished skin.
 This product also retails for US $6.99 for 1 oz/28 grams.